 With different products, fresh vegetables, food cans, bowls all coming into contact with your countertop, the spread of germs is very efficient.
 One item not properly washed can cause issues for the entire family’s stomachs.
 But worry not, hydrogen peroxide is here.

-Hydrogen peroxide is commonly used as an antiseptic, anti-microbial, and anti-viral treatment option.
-Used to clean wounds, it can also be used on countertops or any quartz to remove germs.
+Hydrogen peroxide is commonly used as an disinfectant, anti-microbial, and anti-viral treatment option.
+It can also be used on countertops or any quartz to remove germs.
 Hydrogen peroxide is able to kill 99% of germs, leaving you confident and assured of a clean, germ-free food prepping station.

 3. Affordable and Easy to Source